Piala Presiden (Indonesia): History

-The Piala Presiden was a substitute tournament for the Indonesia Super League after PSSI was declared FIFA sanctioned in May 2015.
+The Piala Presiden was a substitute tournament for the Indonesia Super League after PSSI was declared subject to FIFA sanctions in May 2015.
 The vacuum of the tournament made Mahaka Sports and Entertainment initiate the President's Cup as a contribution to national football.
-The first edition of the tournament started with Bali United beating Persija 3–0 in the opening match at Kapten I Wayan Dipta Stadium, Gianyar, Bali, on 30 August 2015.
-The tournament ended with Persib beating Sriwijaya 2–0 in the final at Gelora Bung Karno Main Stadium, Jakarta, on 18 October 2015.
+The first edition of the tournament started with Bali United beating Persija 3–0 in the opening match at Kapten I Wayan Dipta Stadium in Gianyar, Bali on 30 August 2015.
+This edition ended with Persib beating Sriwijaya 2–0 in the final at Gelora Bung Karno Stadium in Jakarta on 18 October 2015.

 After the 2015 tournament, the discourse of the tournament appeared in mid 2016.
 However, the discourse evaporated after Gelora Trisula Semesta initiated a one-season tournament entitled Indonesia Soccer Championship.

-In 2017, PSSI, which was freed from FIFA sanctions one year earlier, re-scheduled the 2017 Piala Presiden.
+In 2017, PSSI, which had been freed from FIFA sanctions one year earlier, rescheduled the 2017 Piala Presiden.
 The tournament started on 4 February 2017, and was joined by 20 clubs.
 That year, Mahaka Sports and Entertainment was not involved in the initiation of the tournament.

-In 2018, PSSI re-scheduled the 2018 Piala Presiden.
+In 2018, PSSI rescheduled the 2018 Piala Presiden.
 This tournament became a Liga 1 pre-season tournament.
-Persija took their first title after beating Bali United 3–0 in the final at Gelora Bung Karno Main Stadium, Jakarta.
+Persija took their first title after beating Bali United 3–0 in the final at Gelora Bung Karno Stadium in Jakarta.

 In 2019, the final was played in a two-legged (home-and-away) format and there was no third place match.
 Arema successfully grabbed their second title after beating Persebaya 4–2 on aggregate in the finals at Persebaya's Gelora Bung Tomo Stadium and Arema's Kanjuruhan Stadium.